-Adult welfare and protection
+Adult support and protection

-- protection of adults
+Protection of adults

 The Act provides ways of protecting adults at risk of harm.
-In general terms, behaviours that constitute ‘harm’ to a person can be physical, sexual, psychological, financial, or a combination of these.
-Harm also includes self-harm, neglect and self-neglect.
+Behaviours that constitute ‘harm’ to a person can be physical, sexual, psychological, financial, or a combination of these.
+‘Harm’ also includes self-harm, neglect, and self-neglect.

-Harm can happen anywhere including within a private home, in hospital or a care home, at work, or in a public place.
+Harm can happen anywhere, including: within a private home; in hospital or a care home; at work; or in a public place.

 An adult (aged 16 years or over) is defined as being at risk of harm where they are: